jamorton/CrystalScript/README.md

 ### Standard Library ###

 It is a major goal to provide a feature-rich, easy to use standard library that contains all of the functions and other functionality expected in a modern scripting language.
-The python programming language is the main influence for this.

 Project Status
 --------------